George Ivory (basketball): Arkansas–Pine Bluff

 In the spring of 2008, Ivory was named the head coach of Arkansas-Pine Bluff.
 Prior to the start of his first season, the Golden Lions were picked 9th in the SWAC's preseason poll, but UAPB went on to finish in 4th place in the SWAC during their 2008–09 campaign.
 Arkansas-Pine Bluff also completed conference play with a winning record for the first time in school history.

 The 2009–10 basketball season brought about unprecedented success for the University of Arkansas-Pine Bluff men's basketball team.
 After starting the year 0–11, the Golden Lions finished the season with a remarkable run all the way to the NCAA tournament.
 The Golden Lions went 18–5 over the course of their last 23 games as they concluded the season with an 18–16 overall record.

 UAPB won the 2010 SWAC Basketball Tournament Championship, marking the schools’ first title in over four decades (1967).
 Arkansas-Pine Bluff followed their undefeated SWAC tourney run with a victory over the Winthrop Eagles in the NCAA Opening Round game, snapping a 17-year conference losing streak in the NCAA tournament.

 The Golden Lions eventually faced the NCAA National Champion Duke University basketball team in the first round of the tournament.
 Arkansas-Pine Bluff was the only Division I institution from the state of Arkansas to qualify for the NCAA tournament.
 For his teams outstanding accomplishments on the court Ivory was named the 2010 HSRN National Coach of the Year, becoming the first coach from Arkansas-Pine Bluff to be awarded such honors.
 On April 6, 2021, Ivory resigned from UAPB after 13 seasons at the helm.

 Mississippi Valley State

 On March 14, 2022, Ivory was named the 12th head coach at his alma mater, Mississippi Valley State, replacing Lindsey Hunter.
+In July 2024, Ivory was named Interim Athletic Director.
+He was fired on March 31, 2026 after compiling a 12–118 record.